Decorators

 Parameters:

-security(object | object[]): Security scheme requirements.
-Can be a single scheme or an array of schemes.- Each object key is the security scheme name (defined in your OpenAPI config)
+security(object[]): Security scheme requirements as an array of scheme objects.- Each object key is the security scheme name (defined in your OpenAPI config)

 - Each value is an array of required scopes (empty array for schemes without scopes)